zappascout/devil_notes-sources/docs/notes_16_devil.md

 Asperger's where it's like you're missing the imitation, socialization gene," adding that Asperger's "happens to be a plus for innovation and creating great companies."
-In his 2014 book *Zero to One* he and co-author Blake Masters write that, "The hazards of imitative competition may partially explain why individuals with an Asperger's-like social ineptitude seem to be at an advantage in Silicon Valley today.
-If you're less sensitive to social cues, then you're less likely to do the same thing as everyone else around you."
-Roger MacNamee does not agree, writing in *Zucked* that: "What I did not grasp was that Zuck's ambition had no limit.
+In his 2014 book *Zero to One* he and co-author Blake Masters write that,
+>The hazards of imitative competition may partially explain why individuals with an Asperger's-like social ineptitude seem to be at an advantage in Silicon Valley today.
+If you're less sensitive to social cues, then you're less likely to do the same thing as everyone else around you.

+Roger MacNamee does not agree, writing in *Zucked* that:
+>What I did not grasp was that Zuck's ambition had no limit.
 I did not appreciate that his focus on code as the solution to every problem would blind him to the human cost of Facebook's outsized success.
-And I never imagined that Zuck would craft a culture in which criticism and disagreement apparently had no place."
+And I never imagined that Zuck would craft a culture in which criticism and disagreement apparently had no place.

 ==history starts to make sense==:
 As one Facebook employee told